Community Gardens and Urban Agriculture in Quebec

 Land and City — Quebec

 The city grows, and with it, its gardens.
-In Quebec City, urban agriculture has become a powerful citizen movement: community gardens, green roofs, urban beehives, and local markets are shaping a nourishing, vibrant, and committed city.
+In Quebec, urban agriculture has become a powerful citizen movement: community gardens, green roofs, urban beehives, and local markets shape a nourishing, lively, and engaged city.

-Urban agriculture in Quebec City goes beyond mere flowerbeds.
-It embodies a societal choice: re-appropriating food, building neighborhood ties, reducing the ecological footprint.
+Urban agriculture in Quebec goes beyond simple flower beds.
+It embodies a societal choice: reclaiming food, weaving neighborhood ties, reducing ecological footprints.

-Quebec City now boasts several hundred urban agriculture initiatives, spread across all its boroughs.
-Community gardens managed by the City, collective gardens by community organizations, school projects, productive rooftops of commercial buildings: food grows everywhere in the capital, much to the surprise of preconceived notions about cold cities.
+Quebec now has several hundred urban agriculture initiatives spread across all its boroughs.
+Community gardens managed by the City, collective gardens run by community organizations, school projects, productive rooftops on commercial buildings: food grows everywhere in the capital, much to the dismay of preconceived notions about cold cities.

-Quebec City's community gardens are as much living spaces as they are cultural ones.
-Each garden has its character, its regulars, its way of doing things.
+Quebec's community gardens are living spaces as much as they are cultivation areas.
+Each garden has its own character, regulars, and way of doing things.

 Limoilou Gardens

-The Limoilou district, a popular and creative neighborhood in Quebec City, is home to several very active community gardens.
-The community is engaged, seed and know-how exchanges are common, and the atmosphere is one of shared good humor.
+The Limoilou neighborhood, a popular and creative district of Quebec, is home to several very active community gardens.
+The community is engaged, seed and know-how exchanges are common, and the atmosphere is one of shared good cheer.

 Social

-In the Saint-Roch district, several urban gardening initiatives have emerged on vacant lots or building rooftops.
-These projects are often led by community organizations that see gardening as a tool for social connection and integration.
+In the Saint-Roch neighborhood, several urban gardening initiatives have emerged on vacant lots or building rooftops.
+Projects often led by community organizations that see gardening as a tool for social connection and inclusion.

 TypeCommunity collective